Any House Any Task: Scalable Long-Horizon Planning for Abstract Human Tasks: Trace-Guided Policy Optimization

-We then perform sub-goal regeneration.
-The revised trace $T'$ is injected into a second policy rollout via token-level constrained sampling: tokens corresponding to $T'$ are forced, while sub-goals are generated autoregressively by the policy:
+where $\mathcal{C}$ is implemented by an auxiliary model that conditions on the instruction and environment, details are provided in Appendix~\ref{nips_app:training_details}.
+The corrected trace $\tilde{T}_n = \{\tilde{t}_{n,k}\}_{k=1}^{\tilde{K}_n}$ is intended to address common failure modes in structured reasoning, including missing subtasks, incorrect temporal ordering, and incomplete grounding of task intent.
+Importantly, this step modifies only the intermediate reasoning trace, while leaving subgoal generation to the policy in the subsequent rollout.

-The regenerated output is re-evaluated with the same reward function $R(\cdot)$ and added back to the rollout group, resulting in an augmented group of candidate outputs with a total size of $N'$, enabling TGPO to estimate group-relative advantages under corrected intermediate reasoning while preserving on-policy optimization of sub-goal grounding.
+\textbf{Constrained rollouts.} For each corrected trace $\tilde{T}_n$, we perform a second rollout by conditioning the policy on $\tilde{T}_n$ and generating the corresponding subgoals:

-Given the augmented candidate group $\{o_n\}_{n=1}^{N'}$ and their rewards ${R(o_n)}$, TGPO follows a similar approach as in GRPO to compute group-relative advantages and update the policy.
-We use $A_n$ to denote the group-relative advantages of candidate output $o_n$ within the same augmented group.
-For the abbreviation of annotation, we write the AHAT policy as $\pi_\theta$, indicating it is parameterized by $\theta$.
-Following GRPO, we also use a clipped surrogate objective and KL regularization w.r.t a reference policy to stabilize training:
+Concretely, we implement this as token-level constrained sampling: tokens corresponding to the trace $\tilde{T}_n$ are \emph{forced} during decoding, while the remaining tokens (i.e., subgoals) are generated autoregressively.
+The resulting trajectories $\{\tilde{o}_n\}$ are then evaluated using the reward $R(\tilde{o}_n)$.